kbaseIncubator/kbase-integration-tests/docs/using-poetry.md

 # `pipenv`

-This project uses [`poetry`](https://python-poetry.org), a relatively new to KBase projects.
+This project uses [`poetry`](https://python-poetry.org), a relative newcomer to KBase projects.
 Traditionally KBase Python projects have used virtual environments, `pip`, and a `requirements.txt` file listing the project dependencies.

-`poetry` does not work too differently, but has different installation instructions.
 Internally, `poetry` does create and use a virtual environment and uses `pip` for dependency management.

 `poetry` stores dependency information in a pair of configuration files.